By Fatima Hernandez

 A confident support team member makes a confident customer.

 When it comes to responding to customers, there comes a time when we become flustered with the back-to-back questions that sometimes make even the support tech question if they are doing the correct thing.
 But, if we are to respond to a customer with an “I think,” or, “This may be the issue,” the customer will in turn not believe in you.
 This is why it is critical for a tech to always be affirmative when providing a response to the customer.

 Customers use very different wording when it comes to technical issues.

-Having to go through the transition process with a large number of customers brought to my attention that everyone had a different way of calling their “backup job” or their “network drive”.
-Which is why if you think you are not on the same page as the customer when it comes to specific wording, make sure to let them explain to you what the word they are utilizing means to them, this can save you a lot of time when troubleshooting and selecting the correct route for the customer.
+Having to go through the transition process with a large number of customers brought to my attention that everyone had different terminology for their “backup job” or their “network drive.”
+This is why, if you think you are not on the same page as the customer when it comes to specific wording, you should make sure to let them explain to you what the word they are utilizing means to them.
+This can save you a lot of time when troubleshooting and selecting the correct route for the customer.

 You know that you have accomplished your job once you have taught the client to be self-sufficient.